 The "motherlands," Greece and Turkey, defend and protect their ethnic kin, and their bilateral relations, strained over Aegean Sea issues, have been further harmed because of Cyprus.
 On November 16, 1993, Greek Prime Minister Andreas Papandreou and (Greek) Cypriot President Clerides agreed to a still-effective joint defense doctrine whereby their governments would decide on the Cyprus issue jointly, Greece would include Cyprus in its defense plan, and any Turkish advance would lead to war between Greece and Turkey.
-Clerides announced in April 1994 that Greece would provide air cover for Cyprus, while Cypriot bases would refuel Greek Air Force planes, a naval base would be set up, and elite troops would bolster land forces.
-Meanwhile, Turkish governments had argued that the Cyprus problem was not acute because Turkish Cypriot security had been ensured since 1974, and that dialogue was the appropriate channel for resolution.
-Turks agree that their armed forces should not withdraw until Turkish Cypriots' rights are guaranteed effectively.
-In a policy shift, the current Turkish government maintains that no solution is not a solution.
-Turkey is extending \$550 million in aid to the TRNC from 2003 to 2006.
+Clerides announced in April 1994 that Greece would provide air cover for Cyprus, while Cypriot bases would refuel Greek Air Force planes, a naval base would be set up, and elite Greek troops would bolster land forces.

+Meanwhile, Turkish governments had argued for years that the Cyprus problem was not acute because Turkish Cypriot security had been ensured since 1974, and that dialogue was the appropriate channel for resolution.
+Turks agree that their armed forces should not withdraw from Cyprus until Turkish Cypriots' rights are guaranteed effectively.
+In a policy shift, the current Turkish government maintains that no solution is not a solution and has repeatedly sought U.N. action.
+Turkey has promised \$1.8 billion in aid to the TRNC over three years, from 2007 to 2009.

-In July 1999, Greece and Turkey began a dialogue, excluding Cyprus and the Aegean, that led to many bilateral accords and a rapprochement.
+In July 1999, Greece and Turkey began a dialogue, excluding Cyprus and the Aegean, that has led to many bilateral accords and a rapprochement.
 In 2004, new Greek Prime Minister Costas Karamanlis said that a resolution of the Cyprus issue should not be a precondition for Turkey joining the EU or for improving Greek-Turkish relations.
+Some analysts have suggested that Athens has advised Nicosia that its actions must not harm Greece's national interest, defined as diminishing the Turkish threat to Greece by keeping Turkey on the path to EU membership.
+Therefore, in this view, Athens will tolerate any action by Nicosia in the EU short of the exercise of its veto power against Turkey's EU progress.

-European Union
+European Union22

 A customs agreement between Cyprus and the European Community (EC) came into force in 1988.
 On July 4, 1990, Cyprus applied for EC membership.
 Turkish Cypriots objected because, by accepting the application, the EC recognized the Republic's government and not their own.
-Greece's EC membership and Turkey's lack thereof led Turks and Turkish Cypriots to view increased EC/EU involvement as favoring Greek Cypriots.
+Greece's EC membership and Turkey's lack thereof led Turks and Turkish Cypriots to view increased EC/EU involvement with Cyprus as favoring Greek Cypriots to their detriment.

 The EU was to set a date for Cyprus's accession negotiations in January 1995.
-The EU preferred a prior settlement, but was willing to begin talks without one.
-In December 1994, Greece had vetoed an EU-Turkey customs union and some Europeans demanded that the veto be lifted before addressing Cyprus's application.
+The EU preferred a prior settlement of the Cyprus issue, but was willing to begin talks without one.
+In December 1994, Greece had vetoed an EU-Turkey customs union and some Europeans demanded that the veto be lifted before addressing Cyprus's application for membership in the EU.
 On March 6, 1995, the EU separately ratified the customs union accord and scheduled accession talks with Cyprus.
-At Greece's insistence, the Republic was the EU's interlocutor.
-Turkey said that if Greek Cypriots were admitted into the EU as the Cyprus government, then Turkey would integrate with the "TRNC" to the same degree.
+At Greece's insistence, the (Greek Cypriot government of the) Republic was the EU's interlocutor.
+Turkish Cypriots were excluded from accession talks.
 Denktash asserted that if Cyprus became an EU member while Turkey was not a member, then it would weaken Turkey's security guarantees and create a surrogate union between Greece and Cyprus.